 Annual physical exams are recommended to ensure the health of your pet.
 We provide a lifetime of care for your pets from birth into their senior years.
 Even if your pet appears healthy they can age considerably; just one human year can be equivalent to 5-10 pet years in a dog or cats life.
 Our veterinarians can detect potential problems during a physical exam, from heart murmurs, changes in lung sounds, changes in size and shape of internal organs, lymph nodes and possibly tumors.
 Checking the eyes can detect early signs of cataracts or other eye problems as well ears can be infected deep in the canal where it may go un-noticed at home.
 Dental disease, skin issues, lumps and bumps, and changes in weight will all be assessed during your pet’s exam.

-As our pets age annual exams become even more important for pets over age 7 at this time we transition many senior pets over to our Timeless Tails program.
 Many health and behavioral changes in older pets can go un- noticed.
 They may be accepted as old age changes but can actually be signs of a treatable underlying disease.
 Annual exams give you an opportunity to ask our veterinarians questions about your pet’s health and environment.
 Our veterinarians may recommend additional tests to determine your pet’s overall health status or they may make recommendations for things you can do at home to improve overall quality of life.

 Annual exams provide an opportunity to pick up on a variety of illnesses and prevent possible disease; by finding, diagnosing and treating these problems early your pet will have a much healthier, happier and longer life.